Who is involved in research in the Department of Chemistry at Lafayette?

 What are the expectations for students carrying out research in the Department of Chemistry?

 Although many of the specific expectations of the research experience in each laboratory are defined by individual faculty mentors, there are some expectations that are required of all students who carryout research in the Department of Chemistry.
-Students enrolled in research for academic credit are expected to contribute a minimum of an average of 10 hours/week on work relevant to the project throughout the semester.
+Students enrolled in research for academic credit are expected to contribute a minimum of an average of 10 hours/week per academic credit on work relevant to the project throughout the semester.
 Students carrying out work in chemical research laboratories and instrument rooms must read the Department of Chemistry Chemical Hygiene Plan, and agree in writing to abide by the stated regulations to help ensure the safety of all involved in the work.
 Students are expected to adhere to the College and departmental statements of academic honesty.

 Can academic credit by earned for research work?